HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-06-The-Notion-of-Runs-in-Wald-Wolfowitz-Runs-Test.md

 <br>

-# Categorical Data
+# Multiple categorical data

-For data consisting of $k$ distinct categories, a run is defined as a sequence where a single value is repeated one or more times.
-A new run occurs each the data value switches.
-For instance, in he following categorical data series consisting of $k=3$ categories and $n=16$ values:
+Similarly, for data consisting of $k$ distinct categories, a run is also defined as a sequence where a single value is repeated one or more times, and a new run occurs each time when the data value switches.
+For instance, iin he following categorical data series consisting of $k=3$ categories and $n=16$ values:

 $$
 \textcolor{red}{\underline{\text{A A}}}\
 \textcolor{green}{\underline{\text{B}}}\